olcf/olcf-user-docs/systems/frontier_user_guide.rst

 ==========

 OLCF operates a JupyterHub server that enables users to run single or multinode Jupyter notebooks on Frontier.
-The JupyterHub server can be accessed at https://jupyter.frontier.olcf.ornl.gov and more information on using Jupyter notebooks can be found at [...].
+The JupyterHub server can be accessed at https://jupyter.frontier.olcf.ornl.gov and more information on using Jupyter notebooks can be found at :doc:`Jupyter on Frontier </software/jupyter_on_frontier>`.

 Debugging
 ============